tleuen2/CS588_Stat_Disclosure/README.md

     The target of this attack was : Beth
     The targets receiver(s) was(were) : Frank, Bob
     The number of senders on the network was : 4
-    The list of senders on the network was :
+    The number of messages sent by that target each round was : 2 The list of senders on the network was :
     ----------------------------
     Beth